Chapter 19. Setting user permissions for a Pacemaker cluster

 pcs commands that connect to nodes over a network, add those users to the group

 haclient.
 This must be done on every node in the cluster.

 You can use the

 pcs acl command to set permissions for local users to allow read-only or read-write access to the cluster configuration by using access control lists (ACLs).

-By default, ACLs are not enabled.
-When ACLs are not enabled, the root user and any user who is a member of the group
+By default, ACLS are not enabled.
+When ACLS are not enabled, any user who is a member of the group

 haclient on all nodes has full local read/write access to the cluster configuration while users who are not members of